TORONTO, ON -- One person was hospitalized for serious injuries after being hit by a vehicle in the Etobicoke area...

 Part 2 of the SABS is dedicated to Income Replacement, Non Earner and Caregiver Benefits (also known as “weekly benefits”).
 These benefits are paid on a weekly basis if certain criteria are met.
 Only one weekly benefit is payable at a given time and in cases where the victim of a motor vehicle accident qualifies for more than one weekly benefit, the victim must elect which benefit to claim.

 At Grillo Law, we have over 30 years of experience handling accident benefits claims.
 We can help you better understand the law and assist you in recovering the compensation that you deserve.
 If you or a loved one have sustained injuries from a motor vehicle accident, call Grillo Law at 416-614-6000 for a FREE consultation.
 Remember, you will not pay any fees until your case is won or settled.

 Income Replacement Benefits

 You may be eligible for an income replacement benefit payment of 70% of your gross income to up to $400 per week.
+Income replacement benefits are paid for up to 104 weeks.
 The weekly limit can be increased to up to $1000 per week depending on your insurance policy.
 If you were working at the time of the accident and are unable to return to work as a result of your accident-related injuries, you may qualify for Income Replacement Benefits.
 Generally, you will be entitled to Income Replacement Benefits if you are found to suffer a complete inability to perform the tasks of your pre-accident employment.
 Should your impairment last more than 104 weeks, however, the test becomes more stringent, requiring a finding that you suffer a complete inability to perform any employment or self-employment for which you are reasonably suited by education, training or experience.